Filiprogrammer/AlphabotSZUCar/docs/WLAN-BLE communication protocol.md

 ## 3.2.
 Sensor – Packets (BLE only)

-The first byte in the BLE characteristic describes which type of packet it is.
+The first byte in the BLE characteristic "BLE_CHAR_SENSOR" describes which type of packet it is.
 The following bytes represent the data.

 ### Distance sensor response (BLE Packet ID: 0x01)